 If you’re subletting from an owner whose apartment has a terrace, “be sure you're clear up front about who is responsible for maintaining it while you’re living there,” says Wolfe.

-Another benefit to having this detailed in the lease: If not, you might not be entitled to a rent abatement if the space becomes unusable for some reason.
+It’s important to have this spelled out in the lease, because if it is not, you might not be entitled to a rent abatement if the space becomes unusable for some reason.
+Make sure you check out all of the terms in your lease regarding what you can—and cannot—do on your balcony or terrace.

 9. Subletting, roommates, and visitors